mehdias63/Order-Summary-Component/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Order-summary-component solution

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [Order-summary-component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents